haridev-v/geometry-first-fem/notes/chapter-3-weak-forms-as-operator-projections.md

 **Key insight:**

-> The mass matrix comes from expressing geometry in coordinates (as we saw earlier).
+> The mass matrix comes from expressing geometry (the projection problem) in coordinates (as we saw earlier).
 > The stiffness matrix comes from expressing the *operator induced geometry* of the solution space in coordinates.

 ---